 steveg@cs (you can figure out the rest)

-Box 1910, Computer Science Department
+Box 1910, CS Department

+I received a ScM degree from Brown in computer science in 2011.
 Before coming to Brown, I was a software engineer in New Hampshire.
 In 2007, I received a BA in computer science from Dartmouth College.

-In 2010, I was the CS department Orientation Czar and organized research talks, new logins, and ice-breakers for incoming graduate students.
+In 2010, I was the CS department orientation czar and organized research talks, new logins, and ice-breakers for incoming graduate students.